-The trustees become the legal, and/or beneficial, owners of the trust property.
+The trustees become the legal, and/or beneficial owners of the trust property.
 They must administer the trust in accordance with the terms of the trust document and the law that governs the trust, manage the trust's assets and distribute these (or an income from these) to the beneficiaries when appropriate.

-With all Aviva Protection UK Limited trusts, the settlor has to be one of the trustees.
+With all Aviva Protection UK Limited trusts, and those provided under our previous name AIG Life Limited, the settlor has to be one of the trustees.
 There must also be at least one trustee who isn't a settlor.
 It is recommended (but not mandatory) to appoint more than one additional trustee to ensure that there will always be two trustees to look after the trust.
 For example, if a couple put their joint life policy in trust, they must have at least one trustee other than themselves.
 This makes sure that, even if both settlors of a joint life policy die, there is a still a trustee to look after the trust.